 Since 1980, over 200 acts have been hosted by Bridger Folk Society, including: Arlo Guthrie, Margaret MacArthur, John McCutcheon, Trapezoid, Carla Sciaky, Priscilla Herdman, Utah Phillips, Judith Edelman, Rosalie Sorrels, Doug Brown, Greg Brown, John Saxton, Chuck Pyle, Ramblin Jack Elliot, Peter Ostruschko, Martin Sexton, Norman and Nancy Blake, and Kate MacLeod.

 Over time the BFMS has matured into an "umbrella" organization that serves as a central meeting place for any and all interests in folk music.
 A survey was conducted to determine the level of interest in folk music and musicianship in the valley.
 Using the results of the survey, we were able to put local musicians in touch with each other.
 From this contact, the twice-monthly acoustic jam sessions began.
 This association provided the opportunity for several of our local bands to form and coalesce.
 It also prompted an interest in improving skills and knowledge through providing workshops on mandolin, Celtic fiddling, autoharp, guitar, and Cape Breton fiddling.
-We continue to promote local musicianship and interest through our coffeehouse and house concert series.
+While we no longer sponsor jam sessions, we continue to promote local musicianship and interest through our coffeehouse and house concert series.
 In 2003 we also absorbed the increasingly popular Contra Dance Series along with the Cache Valley Folk Dancers. – compiled by Cole Stocker, 2016

 - Blair Larsen – president